 Solution 3 – Boot into Safe mode and check for improvements

-Some OEMs recently removed the Recovery option to wipe cache partition but Safe mode is there to stay.
+Some OEMs recently removed the Recovery option to wipe the cache partition but Safe mode is there to stay.
 It’s the essential troubleshooting step and it helps to identify the problem rather than solve it.
-In this case, it will help you find out whether the apps crashing on the Android 12 issue can be singled out or it’s a system-wide issue.
+In this case, it will help you find out whether the apps crashing on the Android 12 issue can be singled out or if it’s a system-wide issue.

 Once you reboot your device in Safe mode, there are two scenarios.
 If the issue persists, we highly recommend moving to step 5 and resetting your device to factory settings.
 On the other hand, if everything works as intended, make sure to update your firmware.

 Here’s how to enter Safe mode on Android:

 - Press and hold the Power button until the Power menu appears.

 - Tap and hold on to the Power Off icon until you see the Safe Mode prompt.

 - Tap again to restart your device into Safe Mode.

 - If the apps keep crashing, continue with the steps below.
 If not, uninstall all recently-installed third-party apps.